-US Kabul drone strike appears to have killed an Afghan who worked for a US aid: report
+US Kabul drone strike appears to have killed an Afghan who worked for a US aid group: report

 Report cast doubt on the Biden administration account of the strike